andyatkinson/rideshare/README.md

 An example Rails API app.
 Past iterations building it are documented, and recommendations are given.

-I made this app to model the well-known "ride sharing" domain.
+I made this app to model the well-known *Ride Sharing* domain.
 Along the way, there are opportunities to call out Rails Best Practices, patterns, and trade-offs.

 There are also opportunities to demonstrate my personal style and recommendations.